+Senior Internship

-Senior Internship SC10900 Full Year 1 credit Senior Year Prerequisite: Approval from Administra ation This course provides seniors with an opportunity to apply tech nical skills and competencies to real life processes and settings.
-Students will work five or more hours per week in nonpaying jobs related to their career interests in the marine related field or r any other field that the stu dent is interested in studying at the post- an an alam ( laval Mantara will avaluata the student's job performer an All Contex Internation ale compared in the interests in the marine related field or any other field that the student is interested in studying at the postsecondary level.
+Prerequisite: Approval from Administration

+This course provides seniors with an opportunity to apply technical skills and competencies to real life processes and settings.
+Students will work three or more hours per week in nonpaying jobs related to their career interests in the marine related field or any other field that the student is interested in studying at the post-secondary level.
 Mentors will evaluate the student's job performance.
-All Senior Internship placements must have approval from administration and commitment from the placement.
+All Senior Internship placements must be secured by the student, have approval from administration, and written commitment from the placement.
 This is a Pass/Fail course and will not count towards calculating GPA or Honor Roll.

-INDEX OF COURSES
+INDEX OF COURSES OFFERED 2023-2024